AlexKnyshov/alibaseq/README.md

 	- **in case of multiple samples processed at once**, input forward tables (baits against samples) located in the same folder, and named exactly as assemblies apart from having the following extensions appended: `.blast` for BLAST, `.hmmer` for HMMER, `.lastz` for LASTZ, `.sam` for SAM, `.bam` for BAM.
 Reciprocal search tables (samples against the reference sample) have suffix `_reciprocal.blast` appended to forward search table name, and located in the same or different folder as the forward search tables.
 Assemblies have extension `.fasta`.
 See examples below.
 	- For the reference search table (baits against reference sample) BLAST or BED formats are supported.
 	- if provided scripts are used for forward searches, bait files are to be organized one per locus in the same folder, with `.fas` extension
+	- sequence names do not contain `@`, and, additionally, sample names and sample sequence names do not contain `|` or the delimiter supplied with `-d`.
 * Methodological
 	- bait sequences can correspond to multiple hit regions in a given contig (a case of missing data or variable region in the bait, or intron presence in the sample contig)
 	- bait sequences can correspond to multiple contigs in the assembly (a case of low-coverage assembly with broken up gene sequences)